arnemahl/pockito/README.md

 ### Listeners

-Pockito makes is easy to create listeners and and listen to relevant parts of the app-state.
+Pockito makes is easy to create listeners and listen to relevant parts of the app-state.
 All listeners are [retroactive](#retroactive-listeners) and only get fired upon [effectual changes](#only-fired-upon-actual-changes).

 #### How a listener is notified
-By default, a when a listener is notified it receives three parameters, 'value', 'lastValue' and 'propName'.
+By default, a when a listener is notified it receives three parameters, 'value', 'previousValue' and 'propName'.

 ```
-listener = (value, lastValue, propName) => { ... }
+listener = (value, previousValue, propName) => { ... }
 ```

 However, you can also use listener middelware which modifies how the change is presented to the listener.
 One such example is [ReactStateInjector](#tailored-to-react) which makes it super easy to syncronize a React Component's state with the Store.